Meaningful-Code/meaningfulcode-frontend/README.md

 ### Setup

-The following steps guide you to setup your environment
+The following steps guide you to setup your environment:

 1. Install [Node 20](https://nodejs.org/en/download/package-manager/)
 1. Install [yarn](https://classic.yarnpkg.com/lang/en/docs/install)
 1. Clone this repository, and run `yarn install`

-### Development build
+### Run locally without the backend

 1. Configure the frontend to use local stub data by creating a `.env.local` file containing